This information should not be relied upon as legal or professional advice. Read the disclaimer.

 Common leaseholder complaints include matters such as the level of service charges and the standard of services provided.

 Property managing agents must belong to a government-approved redress scheme: The Property Ombudsman or The Property Redress Scheme.
 These schemes provide for independent resolution of disputes.
-There is government guidance on the schemes.
+The Leasehold Advisory Service provides information on When to contact the redress scheme.

-Certain leasehold disputes can be adjudicated by the First-tier Tribunal (Property Chamber), including disputes over service charges, lease variations and the cost of freehold purchase and lease extensions.
+Most leasehold disputes can be adjudicated by the First-tier Tribunal (Property Chamber), including disputes over service charges, lease variations, and the cost of freehold purchase and lease extensions.

 Leaseholders with a social landlord can use the landlord’s internal complaints procedure.
 If the matter is unresolved, they may seek redress from the Housing Ombudsman Service.
-Not all complaints are covered by the Ombudsman Scheme (PDF), (eg it doesn’t cover disputes over the level of service charge or service charge increases).
+Not all complaints are covered by the Ombudsman Scheme, for example, it may not consider complaints about the level of service charge or service charge increases.

 The Association of Retirement Housing Managers (ARHM) has a Code of Practice to which agents operating in the leasehold retirement sector are expected to adhere: ARHM revised Code of Practice for England (2016).
-The Code requires managers to have a complaints handling procedure and to belong to a government-approved redress scheme.
+The code requires managers to have a complaint handling procedure and to belong to a government-approved redress scheme.

-Where an estate charge is collected by a property agent a freeholder may be able to raise a complaint through the relevant redress scheme (see above).
+Where an estate charge is collected by a property managing agent, a freehold homeowner may be able to raise a complaint through the relevant redress scheme (see above).

 Anti-social neighbours

 The best way to deal with these complaints depends on the specific behaviour/issue concerned and the tenure of the alleged perpetrator.
-There are two Library briefings with relevant information:
+The following Library briefings provide relevant information:

 Park home residents

 Residents who live year-round on mobile home parks currently have no access to a redress scheme.
-The Government intends to legislate to require all residential park home site operators to be members of a redress scheme, but there’s no timetable.
-For further information see The Government’s response to the consultation on strengthening consumers redress in the housing market, January 2019.
+In 2019, the Conservative government proposed to legislate to require all residential park home site operators to be members of a redress scheme, but this was not implemented before the July 2024 general election.

 Park home residents have a written agreement with their site owner which sets out the parties’ contractual obligations.
 The First-tier Tribunal (Property Chamber) can adjudicate on most disputes about park homes.
 Tribunal decisions are binding and can include a financial award for compensation.
 The county court deals with applications to terminate an agreement with a park home resident.

 Disputes over the site licence or harassment arising on the park can be referred to the local authority.
-Unresolved complaints may be taken to the Local Government and Social Care Ombudsman.
+Unresolved complaints may be referred to the Local Government and Social Care Ombudsman.

-The Commons Library briefing: Mobile (park) homes provides an overview of the rights of park homes residents.
+The Library briefing on Mobile (park) homes provides an overview of the rights of park homes residents.

 Further information